 - Don’t be mistaken—the four food groups are not vanilla, butterscotch, chocolate, and tutti-frutti.

 Following these simple tips for holiday eating will be truly rewarding.
-Come January, you will not have to be worried about how you are going to lose those extra 10-15 pounds that you have added the previous two months.
+Come January, you will not have to worry about how you’re going to lose those extra 10-15 pounds that you’ve added in the previous two months.
 Keeping your weight down translates into a lower risk of heart disease, high blood pressure, and diabetes.

 If you liked this, you might like Healthy Habits